The Rising Need for Data Governance in Healthcare

 An active data governance framework supports data-driven decision-making.
 This, in turn, empowers data leaders to better identify and develop new revenue streams, customize patient offerings, and use data to optimize operations.

-As Michelle Hoiseth, Chief Data Officer of Parexel, a global provider of biopharmaceutical services, said in a recent interview: “We needed to understand how we could leverage data that was forming in electronic medical record systems, claim systems, and pharmacy claims systems to really see the impact of new treatments.”
+As Michelle Hoiseth, Chief Data Officer of Parexel, a global provider of biopharmaceutical services, said in an interview: “We needed to understand how we could leverage data that was forming in electronic medical record systems, claim systems, and pharmacy claims systems to really see the impact of new treatments.”

 For Michelle, step one was “appreciating that your data is an asset to enable your business.”
 To make good on this potential, healthcare organizations need to understand their data and how they can use it.
 This means establishing and enforcing policies and processes, standards, roles, and metrics.
 These systems should collectively maintain data quality, integrity, and security, so the organization can use data effectively and efficiently.